greenm01/vb4x/docs/vb4x_specs.md

 ### 5\.4.1 Critical Hits

 Critical hits are a special case.
-Resctiction #2 above is nullified.
+Restriction #2 above is nullified.

-Additionally, if a player takes a critical hit and is unable to reduce a unit accordingto condition #1 above, then the squadron with the lowest DS is reduced.
+Additionally, if a player takes a critical hit and is unable to reduce a unit according to condition #1 above, then the squadron with the lowest DS is reduced.

 ### 5\.4.2 End of Round